cqframework/atom_cql_support/README.md

 Within each test case folder, there are folders for each resource type, and within each resource type, the individual resource files, in XML or JSON format.
 (Including a Patient folder with a file for the Patient with the ID of the "test case").

+### Common Issues

+You receive the error "Address already in use" when attempting to execute CQL: #21

 ## More About the Clinical Quality Language

 The Clinical Quality Language (CQL) is a domain specific language for expressing